P00F6

 What is the difference between P00F5 and P00F6?

-P00F5 covers relief valve performance anomalies in general, while P00F6 specifically indicates the valve is stuck in the open position continuously.
+P00F5 covers general relief valve performance anomalies, while P00F6 specifically indicates the valve is stuck continuously in the open position.

 Can I drive with a stuck-open relief valve?

 Driving is not recommended.
-The engine may stall or fail to start, and continued operation can damage fuel injectors due to low operating pressure.
+The engine may stall or fail to start, and running at low pressure can stress injectors and the pump.

 Is the relief valve always a separate serviceable part?

-Not always.
-On some direct injection fuel rails the relief valve is integrated into the rail assembly and the entire rail must be replaced.
+No. On some direct-injection rails the relief valve is integrated into the rail assembly, so the entire rail must be replaced.

 Could dirty fuel cause this fault?

 Yes.
-Fuel contamination or debris can lodge in the valve seat and prevent it from closing, effectively sticking it open.
+Fuel contamination or debris can lodge on the valve seat and prevent it from closing, effectively holding it open.

 Disabling P00F6 in software